secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 This guide is a beta guide and could break at any time.

 > All tokens discussed here are test tokens on the Kovan network.
 Do not send any real tokens using this guide!
+Also please understand this guide was tested on a NUC and only with the stock Ubuntu Server 18.04 LTS ISO.
+If you use anything else your results may differ.

 # Intel NUC Overview